-The Council is one of the parties to the successful legal action (October 2020), taken against HMRC, that charges paid since 2006 by members of the public for access to sports, recreation and leisure facilities provided by NI Councils were outside the scope of the VAT regime and that the VAT should be repaid.
-The Council understands that HMRC is considering the implications of the judgement and the outcome of which will be reported to the Council in due course.
-An asset is not included within the Statement of Accounts as the amount of the asset cannot be deemed virtually certain.
+The Council is one of the parties to the successful legal action (October 2020), taken against HMRC, that charges paid since 2006 by members of the public for access to sport, recreation and leisure facilities provided by NI Councils were outside the scope of the VAT regime and that VAT should be repaid.
+HMRC has appealed the ruling and outcomes of this appeal will be reported to Council in due course.
+An asset is not included within the Statement of Accounts as the amount of asset cannot be deemed virtually certain.